iyliahutta/singapore-hdb-resale-prices/README.md

 - Region (i.e., indicated by Town, which indicates proximity to the CBD)

-Out of these variables, we will need to create or calculate new variables for the length of housing lease at point of sale and for the housing region.
+Out of these variables, we will need to create or calculate new variables for the length of housing lease at point of sale, for the housing region and for the month of sale.

 For the town groupings by region, we will use the information found [here](https://en.wikipedia.org/wiki/Regions_of_Singapore).